Cobb County School District

-Board of Education
+Board of education

-As a body created under provisions of the Georgia's constitution, the Cobb County Board of Education has full authority to control and manage the public schools within the county, excluding any independent school system now in existence within the county.
+As a body created under provisions of the Georgia's constitution, the Cobb County Board of Education has full authority to control and manage the public schools within the county, excluding any independent school system.
 This means that like other school systems in the state, it is directly under the Georgia Department of Education and not subject to city or county government control.
 This also means that it has separate funding through its own property tax (except on senior citizens) outside of Marietta city limits, and 1% county-wide sales tax which it splits with Marietta City Schools based on which jurisdiction it was collected in.

-As of December 2022, the elected board members of the Cobb County Board of Education of the Cobb County School District are:
+As of August 2024, the elected board members of the Cobb County Board of Education of the Cobb County School District are: